 Facial Recognition (FR) is an emerging trend that stood out for me in 2018.
 The technology is rapidly becoming part of our everyday lives. iPhone X users open their phone using FR as their passwords.
 Airlines and TSA are starting to use FR as a faster and more secure way of check-in and boarding flights.
 Apple, Facebook, Google and Snapchat have made recent significant investments to build their FR capabilities.
 It is likely, in the next few years, that FR will help to eliminate passwords and provide easier and more secure ways of protecting our online identities and data.
 And now, FR is coming to events.
 Powered by Zenus, onsite registration providers are in the early stages of using FR to reduce event check-in/badge pickup time with many additional options for event improvement in the future.
 Companies such as Fielddrive in Europe and ExpoLogic in North America are making significant headway for a cutting-edge event check-experience.
 This trend will be an exciting one to watch as it develops.

 I think that the top event technology trend for 2019 will be significant advances in data integration and analytics from the event technology providers.
-Major player such as are making substantial advances in integrating their wide range of product while smaller, cloud-based companies are putting effort into interoperability and analytics with other event tech companies and with CRM systems such as Salesforce.
+Major player are making substantial advances in integrating their wide range of product while smaller, cloud-based companies are putting effort into interoperability and analytics with other event tech companies and with CRM systems such as Salesforce.
 The result will be that the attendees’ likes/interests before, during and after the event can be precisely quantified and then brought back into a customer/member record.
 On a global basis, this can be used to improve future events and make mid-course corrections during existing events.
 On an individual basis, this will lead to much better personalization for marketing to an attendee or for improving an association member’s event experiences.

 Follow Corbin Ball on Twitter: @corbinball